acadTags/Explainable-Automated-Medical-Coding/README.md

 This project proposes an explanable automated medical coding approach based on Hierarchical Label-wise Attention Network and label embedding initialisation.
 The approach can be applied to multi-label text classification in any domains.

 Detailed explanation of the approach is in
 * Explainable Automated Coding of Clinical Notes using Hierarchical Label-Wise Attention Networks and Label Embedding Initialisation, submitted to *Journal of Biomedical Informatics*, Oct 2020.
-[Preprint](https://arxiv.org/abs/2010.15728) is available on Arxiv.
+[Preprint](https://arxiv.org/abs/2010.15728) is available on ArXiv.

 A part of the results (especially regarding label embedding initialisation) was orally and virtually presented in [HealTAC 2020](http://healtex.org/healtac-2020/programme/) with [slides](https://drive.google.com/file/d/1XIhuwMuelmsFYvsXYABr7NJjnJTULrez/view) available.